buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.6.0 =
+ * Fixed security issue allowing contributors to include local file inclusion in shortcodes.
+Props zaim via Patchstack.
+ * Updated deprecated BuddyPress url fucntions with the alternative when available.
+ * Added redirect on sitewide gallery archive if BuddyPress Gallery directory is enabled.
+ * Fixed media/gallery permalink trailing slash issue on sites not using trailing slash in permalinks.

 = 1.5.9.1 =
  * Fixed an issue to include the currently uploaded file size in the total used space.